tajulasri/monolog-telegram/README.md

 monolog-telegram
 =============

-Telegram Handler for monolog which allows you to log messages into telegram channels using bots .
+Telegram Handler for php monolog which allows you to log messages into telegram channels using bots .